 Explore the Learn from Anywhere Classroom

-LfA technology functionality is being added to hundreds of spaces across all three campuses.
+LfA technology functionality has been added to hundreds of spaces across all three campuses.
 Explore classrooms, access classroom checklists and recordings guidance, and view an adapter guide offered by DL&I, LETS & BUMC Educational Technology teams.

 Peer-to-peer learning promotes engagement, collaborative thinking, and can be mutually fulfilling.
 This is the foundation for the LfA Faculty Coaches model.
 Learn about the role of a Faculty Coach, find out how to connect, and view the list of over 120 coaches ready to assist your School/College.
 Read more.

 Learn from Anywhere FAQs